Players (multiple IDs)

 This page does an HTTP POST so that it can handle a large number of IDs (URLs and HTTP GET requests have a size limit).
 However, if you don’t have too many IDs, you can modify the URL that the Playerspage produces by changing the PlayerID parameter to a list of IDs by putting a non-digit between the IDs.

 To get CSV (comma-separated values) output instead of a webpage, set the “Output” field to one of the “CSV” options.
-Your browser will probably handle the two CSV options differently.
-If you select CSV output, the fields that you get are fixed (i.e., not affected by the various display options on this page) and the list is not sorted.
+Your browser may handle the two CSV options differently.
+If you select CSV output, the fields that you get are fixed (i.e., not affected by the various display options on this page).
 Note that most spreadsheet apps can open or import CSV files.

 If the “Match non-primary clubs” check box is not checked, then the search only considers the player’s primary club (and ignores any other clubs that the player belongs to) when applying the club or federation attributes.
 To consider all of the player’s clubs, check the box.

-Set the “Heading” field to a string to have that string as the header on the results page.
+Set the “Heading” field to have that value as the heading on the results page.

-The “Minimum age” and “Minimum age” values are as of the end of the preceding year.
+The “Minimum age” and “Maximum age” values are as of the end of the preceding year.

 Make a selection in the “Country group” field to select players from a group of countries.
 Make a selection in the “Club country group” field to select players from clubs in a group of countries.